bookyage/bkg/wp-content/plugins/kaya-qr-code-generator/readme.txt

 If the ‘Kaya QR Code Generator’ panel is not displayed, verify that ‘Kaya QR Code Generator’ is checked in the page / post / product options, in ‘Show more tools & options’ > ‘Options’ and ‘Advanced Panels’.

+The shortcode generator assistant is also available in the plugin options page.

 = How to use dynamic content? =

 No problem, Kaya QR Code Generator is easy to use with dynamic content (other shortcodes).